bowentkruse/bowentkruse.github.io/articles/on_calibration_part_1/index.md

 #### Brier Score
 The Brier Score quantifies the mean squared difference between predicted confidence and actual binary outcomes.
-A lower Brier Score indicates better-calibrated AND more accurate predictions.
+A lower Brier Score indicates better-calibrated **and** more accurate predictions.

 Unlike ECE or MCE, which focus purely on calibration, Brier Score blends both **calibration** and **discrimination**.
 This makes it a more holistic metric in some cases, but also harder to interpret in isolation.
 I like to think of it as the L2 loss of a model’s confidence output.

 #### Conclusion
-Now that we have some solid ways to understand how well our model is calibrated, in [Part 2](articles/on_calibration_part_2) we'll cover how to improve calibration with some post-hoc techniques.
+Now that we have some solid ways to understand how well our model is calibrated, in [Part 2](../on_calibration_part_2) we'll cover how to improve calibration with some post-hoc techniques.